javierhonduco/blog/_posts/2016-12-20-fun-with-machine-learning-and-emojis.md

 categories: emojis python scikit-learn machine-learning text-mining
 ---

+(**TL;DR**: For a university course I've built a classifier that returns a emoji given some text: [https://github.com/javierhonduco/emoji-prediction](https://github.com/javierhonduco/emoji-prediction))

 As the final project of a course on artificial intelligence applications I'm taking at my university we were given total freedom to develop whatever we wanted.